joesphan/Fullmotion-Racing-Sim/README.md

 # Fullmotion-Racing-Sim
 This is a dream project of mine for a while.
 Until I can price out a spec sheet that is under $300, I won't start building any hardware.
 ## Goals
-* 6 axis
+* 5 axis
+  * pitch
+  * roll
+  * heave
+  * surge, sort of, simulated through tilting?
+  * sway, same as above
   ![axis](/pics/dof.png)

 * At least 20 degrees of motion
   * +/- 10 degrees, modeled by D series pickup in BeamNG

-* Somewhat accurate bump simulation
+* Somewhat accurate bump simulation, very fast acceleration
   * roughly 3,800 m/s/s to simulate a 45 degree ramp (1 x 1 meter) at 100km/h
   * enough to feel back pain